aprilmintacpineda/webpack-multi-build-template/README.md

 This is only used in `npm run build` command to build all environments in parallel.

 This should be a comma separated string of all the folder names inside the `src` directory where there's an `entry.js` file.
 E.g.: `BUILD_TARGETS="aDirectory,anotherDirectory,oneMoreDirectory"`.
 There should be no trailing spaces and slashes.

+# Build

+## Inlined with index.html

+By default, the `main.css` is inline with `index.html`.
+Babel runtime is also split into a separate chunk that's also inlined.

+## Scripts

+The vendors script and the main script are split and are loaded via async.
+This improves loading performance on browsers.

 # Code formatting